 Businesses looking for ways to lower their corporate and even personal income tax percentages while keeping a steady income base in support of the government can check out the Goods and Services Tax Act Singapore!
-The GST exists as an implicit tax because it taxes expenses by seven percent.
+The GST exists as an implicit tax because it taxes expenses by eight percent.

 Launched in Singapore on April 1, 1994, the purpose of the Goods And Services Tax Act Singapore is to enable the city-state to stop relying on direct taxes, and instead, shift its reliance to indirect taxes.
 In reality, GST’s introduction is a segment of government reform aimed at moving taxes from an income-based system toward a consumption-based system to properly boost Singapore’s international competitiveness.